alfonsobries/vue-tailwind/docs/README.md

 ### 2.2 Or better yet, create your own theme:

-Lets say, for example, that for the specific needs of your project the text inputs should has a `blue two width border` instead of the default border, the button should has `more rounded borders`, and the primary button should be `purple`.
+Let's say, for example, that for the specific needs of your project the text inputs should have a `blue two width border` instead of the default border, the button should has `more rounded borders`, and the primary button should be `purple`.

 ::: tip

-Notice that you dont need to set all the classes settings, just the ones you want to override from `src/themes/default.js`
+Notice that you don't need to set all the classes settings, just the ones you want to override from `src/themes/default.js`

 :::